-Founded in 1998, the History and Genealogy Department is a major research destination offering access to a growing collection of more than 85,000 print items, 850 periodical titles, 40,000 microfilm rolls, and a variety of electronic databases.
+Founded in 1998, the History and Genealogy Department is a major research destination offering access to a growing collection of more than 100,000 print items, large microfilm and periodical collections, and a variety of electronic databases.

-History & Genealogy collections offer unique sources emphasizing research in the St. Louis metropolitan area, the state of Missouri, and states and foreign countries that fed migration into Missouri.
-The collections also offers substantial holdings for New England states, the original 13 colonies, and a growing collection of sources from foreign countries.
+History & Genealogy collections offer unique sources for research in the St. Louis area and states east of and bordering the Mississippi River, with emphasis on migration trails.
 Military history and sources for research on various ethnic and national groups are well represented.

 St. Louis Genealogical Society Collection (STLGS)